drb3hn4m/HSPC/README.md

 Each row can be of two types: *Sample Scan* or *Background Scan* and can be identified using the *Background* column.
 Each sample has a repeat scan of 10 counts and can be identified using *ScanIndex*.

-You have been requested by a stakeholder that the data associated with the dependent variable and spectral data are transformed to be suitable inputs for subsequent modeling of the dependent variables using the spectral data.
+The data associated with the dependent variable and spectral data are required to be transformed to be suitable inputs for subsequent modeling of the dependent variables using the spectral data.
 You are expected to work with data from both datasets, between the wavelength range of **1400nm ~ 2400nm** and a granularity of **1nm**.

 - Perform general EDA on the given datasets and present your findings.
 - The following is to be performed in a sequence to convert raw intensities to absorbance: